-It is expected that students read the chapters in HSEP and review the slides without answers before each lecture.
+It is recommended that students review one of the aforementioned textbooks and the slides without answers before each lecture.
 This will enrich the students' classroom experience.
 Maintaining this discipline throughout the course will certainly provide a greater understanding and appreciation of the subject matter.
 The material covered in this introductory course is cumulative as lectures build on prior topics.
 Therefore, cramming before exams is neither conducive to retaining the subject matter nor performing well on the exams.